Homeschooling in North Dakota: Requirements, Costs, and How to Start

-North Dakota has detailed requirements including testing, 700+ hours of instruction.
+North Dakota has detailed requirements including testing.

 At a Glance